 - framework agreement with Eni for the development of methane gas stations in Italy.

 - letter of intent with Api Group for the development of methane service stations across Italy

 - memorandum of understanding with FCA and Iveco for the development of natural gas as an environmentally friendly vehicle fuel

 CNG's economic benefits

-A further development of methane for vehicle usage will produce a direct benefit of 1.5 billion euro for Italian produced natural gas technology and more than 1 billion euro in overall infrastructure investments for the development of methane filling stations, with significant benefits also to employment.
-Consumers will also enjoy overall savings estimated at up to 800 million euro in five years’ time.
+A further development of CNG for vehicle usage will produce a direct benefit of 1.5 billion euro for Italian produced natural gas technology and more than 1 billion euro in overall infrastructure investments for the development of CNG filling stations, with significant benefits also to employment.
+Consumers will also enjoy overall savings estimated at up to 800 million euro in five years' time.

 Energy for the future

-Providing Italy with natural gas infrastructure and technologies could engender further positive outcomes.
-For instance, it may foster biomethane, a fuel with a footprint similar to the electric.
+Providing Italy with natural gas infrastructure and technologies engenders further positive outcomes: for instance, it fosters biomethane, a fuel with a footprint similar to the electric.
 In detail, it may promote an increase in domestic production of gas with positive effects on the agro-food sector, as biomethane is obtained from the processing of agricultural and agro-industrial by-products.

 * source EMPA Report